Finding all stable matchings with assignment constraints: The iterated deletion of unattractive alternatives (IDUA)

 \begin{lemma} In $D^*(P)$ there remain $r$ non-empty rows and $r$ non-empty columns (for some $r$) and all stable matchings in $D^*(P)$ contain $r$ vertices (that is, they are perfect matchings in $D^*(P)$). \end{lemma}

-Together Lemma~\ref{lemma:extremalMatches} and Lemma~\ref{lemma:lem1} paint an detailed picture of the normal form.
-By Lemma~\ref{lemma:lem1}, the normal form of a matching problem is always a balanced market.
-We emphasise that this holds no matter how unbalanced the original market is and no matter how incomplete preference lists are.
+We emphasise that Lemma~\ref{lemma:lem1} holds no matter how unbalanced the original market is and no matter how incomplete preference lists are.
 As such, any queries concerning the stable matchings of an unbalanced two-sided matching market can be answered by posing the same (reduced) queries of perfect stable matchings in the normal form.
-It is not uncommon for researchers to state that limiting attention to balanced markets is a restrictive assumption.
-Lemma~\ref{lemma:lem1} confirms that the normal form is always balanced and so refutes this.
+It is not uncommon for researchers to limit attention to balanced markets.
+But since the normal form is always balanced, this is not as restrictive an assumption as first appears.